bert2/love-linq-hate-loops/README.md

 Don't try and boost your operator's scope by nesting lambdas like `CarryIndexWithDirtyLinq()` does.
 This is basically the same way the looping solution works and we want to do better than that.

+Of course, we are not restricted to carrying only indices.
+The same patterns works when you have to carry other data from the top level collection into the deeper levels of nested collections.

 <a name="8"></a>
 ## 8. Cross join